asprenger/MLflow_introduction/README.md

 An experiment sends parameters, metrics and training results to the tracking service.
 The last checkpoint is exported as a MLflow Model and pushed to the tracking service.

-Open a browser at `http://127.0.0.1:5000` and select `MNIST_TF_Estimator` to see the 3 runs of the experiment:
+Open a browser at `http://127.0.0.1:5000` and select `MNIST_TF_Estimator` to see the results of the three runs:

 ![Tracker1](images/tracker1.png?raw=true "Tracker1")